 What help can I get if I don't qualify for a payment holiday?

-If you aren't eligible for a payment holiday, it is still worth speaking to your lender if you are having difficulties making the repayments.
-They have been encouraged by the government to continue to provide other forms of support to individuals and they may be able to provide another solution that can help.
+If you are not able to get a payment holiday, it is still worth speaking to your lender if you are having difficulties making the repayments.
+They may have other forms of support for individuals and be able to suggest another solution that can help.